 \subsection{Branson's \texorpdfstring{$Q$}{Q}-curvature}

-The co-polyharmonic operators are closely related to \emph{Branson's $Q$-curvature} in even dimensions, another important notion in conformal geometry.
+Co-polyharmonic operators are closely related to \emph{Branson's $Q$-curvature} in even dimension, another important notion in conformal geometry.

-The notion of $Q$-curvature was introduced on arbitrary even dimensions by T.~Branson \cite[p.~11]{Bra85}.
+The notion of $Q$-curvature was introduced on arbitrary even-dimensional manifolds by T.~Branson \cite[p.~11]{Bra85}.
 Its construction and properties have since been studied by many authors.
-In 4 dimensions, explicit computations for the $Q$-curvature are due to T.~Branson and B.~{\O}rsted \cite{BransonOrsted91}.
+In dimension~4, explicit computations for the $Q$-curvature are due to T.~Branson and B.~{\O}rsted \cite{BransonOrsted91}.
 Its properties are very much akin to those of scalar curvature in 2 dimensions.
 C.~Fefferman and K.~Hirachi \cite{FeffermanHirachi} presented an approach based on the ambient Lorentzian metric of \cite{FeffermanGraham85}.
-The definition of $Q$-curvature may differ in the literature up to a sign or to the factor $2$.
+The definition of $Q$-curvature may differ in the literature up to a sign or a factor~$2$.
 Following \cite{GZ03}, with the notation of Remark~\ref{scattering}, we have $Q_g=-2\sigma_n\, S(n) \mathbf{1}.$